Atqui-404/CV_Drone_UE4_airsim/README.md

    Duplicate the BP_FlyingPawn and rename it
-   Go into the renamed bp and replace the drone with your imported drone and then replace the propellers -> if the propeller pivot is not correct, go to the propeller asset and adjust using top view Place the propellers nicely go settings.json and add
+   Go into the renamed bp and replace the drone with your imported drone and then replace the propellers -> if the propeller pivot is not correct, go to the propeller asset and adjust using top view Place the propellers nicely.
+   Head to settings.json and add
 ```
    "PawnPaths":{
     "DefaultQuadrotor": {"PawnBP": "Class'/Airsim/Blueprints/BP_MyPawn.BP_MyPawn_C'"}